Child Custody Attorney

 Child Custody for Married Fathers

 If you are thinking about divorce, our child custody lawyer will explain what you will need to know.
 First is that a custody and visitation schedule will be set up for you and your children as part of the divorce process.
 This schedule can be decided by the court or agreed on by the divorcing parents.
-Second, you and your spouse have equal right to full participation in your child’s life.
-Tennessee law does not allow a presumption for custody based on gender.
+Second, you and your spouse have equal rights to full participation in your child’s life.
+Tennessee family law does not allow a presumption for custody based on gender.
 Third, when your divorce is complete one parent will be named the Primary Residential Parent of the child based on the child’s best interests.
 The court will look to factors such as each parent’s ability to care for the child, of each parent to foster a healthy relationship with the other parent and the child.

 The decisions that are made during divorce can have a massive impact on your relationship with your children.
 Don’t go through the divorce process alone and don’t simply take any visitation schedule you are offered because you believe courts will automatically favor the mother of a child.
 Our child custody attorneys will help you assert and defend your right to a full and equal relationship with your child.